 Although it sounds odd, this butter mochi will quickly become your new favorite dessert.

-It uses rice flour and coconut milk as the main ingredients and you can be make these in five easy steps: mix ingredients, pour into the pan, bakes in the oven, cut, and enjoy!
+It uses rice flour and coconut milk as the main ingredients, and you can make these in five easy steps: mix ingredients, pour into the pan, bakes in the oven, cut, and enjoy!

 The idea is for the butter mochi to take on a cake-like form but with a very bouncy texture.